 What is Euro Nymphing?

 Euro nymphing is an efficient style of fly fishing that allows you to get your flies down into the strike zone very quickly.
-Instead of using an indicator, anglers rely on a brightly-colored section of monofilament called the sighter to work out how deep their fly is, and to detect strikes.
+Instead of using an indicator, anglers rely on a brightly-colored section of monofilament called the sighter to work out how deep their flies are, and to detect strikes.

-When Euro nymphing, the angler keeps the rod elevated high over the water.
+When Euro nymph fly fishing, the angler keeps the rod elevated high over the water.
 It’s less about the distance, as the vast majority of the fishing takes place right under the tip of your rod.

 Euro nymphing first came about as a result of the strict rules in fly fishing competitions and tournaments, which ban the use of split shot and indicators.

-Trout and other fish spend most of their time underwater, so anglers were left with the dilemma of how to get their flies down into the zone.
+Trout and other fish spend most of their time underwater, so anglers were left with the dilemma of how to land their flies into the strike zone.
 They also had to come up with a new way to detect strikes as indicators weren’t allowed.

-After some creative thinking, anglers in Europe began to experiment with tungsten beads and lead underbodies to weigh down their fly patterns.
-These adaptations create a dense, heavy fly that sinks quickly through the water and stays in that vital strike zone, right at the bottom of the water column.
+After some creative thinking, anglers in Europe began to experiment with tungsten beads and lead underbodies to weigh down their patterns.
+These adaptations create a dense, heavy flies that sink quickly through the water and stays in that vital strike zone, right at the bottom of the water column.

-Instead of using an indicator, anglers use a section of bright monofilament (the sighter) to tell how deep their fly is and to detect strikes on their fly.
+Instead of using an indicator, anglers use a section of bright monofilament (the sighter) to tell how deep their flies are and to detect strikes.
 If you see the sighter pull taut, set your hook fast!

 What is Czech Nymphing?

-Czech nymphing is a type of fly fishing that became common in Eastern Europe, specifically in Czechoslovakia.
+Czech nymphing became common in Eastern Europe, specifically in Czechoslovakia.
 Inspired by the Polish style of nymphing, anglers took this method, honed it, and perfected it into a killer way to fish!

 Nymphing in the Czech style is all about fishing at short range – it’s even possible that your line won’t touch the water at all!
 The flies, commonly known as bobeshs, tend to be weighted shrimp or caddisfly larvae patterns tied on grub hooks.
 You can fish with two or even three nymphs at once – size 8 – 16 flies tend to work best.

-If you want to give Euro nymphing a go, you’ll need to invest in some specific gear.
-Here’s the lowdown on the best gear for Euro nymphing:
+If you want to give Euro nymphing a go, you’ll want to invest in some specific gear.
+Here’s the lowdown on the best gears for you:

-Nymphing rods usually are longer than traditional fly fishing rods.
+Nymph fishing rods usually are longer than traditional fly rods.
 The most common length is 10 foot, but you can even find rods that go up to 12 foot.

-Nowadays, most fly fishing manufacturers and brands have their own version of a nymphing fly rod, plus a range of products and accessories to kit you out.
+Nowadays, most fishing manufacturers and brands have their own version of the best euro nymphing rods, plus a range of products and accessories to kit you out.

-Nymphing rods are available in sizes from 2 weight to 5 weight.
-They differ from conventional fly rods, as they have a stiff back section and a more sensitive tip which gives you that incredible feedback from your fly.
+Nymph fishing rods are available in sizes from 2 weight to 5 weight.
+They differ from conventional rods, as they have a stiff back section and a more sensitive tip which gives you that incredible feedback from your flies.

-Although they lack some of the power of a strong, fast action fly fishing rod, you’ll get that enhanced responsiveness.
-And generally, when euro nymphing, you don’t need to cast to long distances anyway.
+Although they lack some of the power of a strong, fast action rod, you’ll find that enhanced responsiveness.
+And generally, when euro nymphing, you don’t want to cast to long distances anyway.
 It’s all about feeling the riverbed and being able to detect even the most subtle of strikes.

 Euro Nymphing Line

-For fly fishing Euro nymph-style, you’ll need a specialized leader.
+For fishing Euro nymph style, you’ll want a specialized leader.
 The Czech nymphing leader setup calls for a leader that ideally matches the length of your rod.
 Much more, and you’ll struggle to haul in a catch, and the best fishing is almost always had close at hand.

 Typical Euro leaders are made up of a stiffer butt section which gives you the power to flip your fly.
 Next comes that vital monofilament section called the sighter, and then finally, your tippet.
 The sighter is held high above the river and stands in for an indicator, allowing you to notice strikes instantly.

 As to your tippet, it should be around the same length as the depth you’re fishing.
-When choosing the best tippet for your fly fishing rig, you need to consider how quickly you want your fly to sink into the zone.
+When choosing the best tippet for your rig, you want to consider how quickly you want your flies to sink into the zone.
 The diameter of your tippet will affect this sink rate, so choose carefully.